 When choosing the right type of antifouling for your hull, you should try to obtain the best possible information beforehand, e.g. from a seller or your home port.
 No antifouling coating is universally suitable for every surface.
 Due to their smooth surface, the thin-layer antifoulings are suitable for boats on the North Sea, Baltic Sea and inshore waters, to name but a few.

 You should find out which underwater paint was used by the previous owner of a used boat.
 Make sure you find out which antifouling was used before taking ownership of any second-hand vessel.

 In addition, legal regulations must be considered.
 The application and use of some types of antifouling is prohibited in some countries because antifouling products contain biocides.

 In our online shop you will find Seatec and International brand thin-film antifouling in the colours grey and blue.

 VC 17m by International is the best example showing the functionality of thin-film antifouling.
 The paint, which has been proven for decades, excels with high compatibility and first-class protection against fouling.
 Suitable for GRP, steel, lead and wood surfaces in waters with low and medium fouling conditions.
 Can also be used for faster boats.
 Not suitable for aluminium or galvanised surfaces due to the risk of corrosion.
 Available in different colours.

 Application: Pour the powder into the liquid and mix all components thoroughly.
 The product is then ready for use.

 VC 17m EXTRA is recommended for use in waters in which boats are subjected to heavy fouling.

-Use biocide products with care.
-Always read the label and product information before use.
+Use biocidal products with care.
+Always read the label and product information prior to use.